seleniumQuery/seleniumQuery/README.md

 #API

-For the currently implemented jQuery functions check the [supported list below](#supported-jquery-functions).
+For the currently implemented jQuery functions check the [supported list](#supported-jquery-functions).

 In order to handle interactions with Ajax-enabled pages, you can use the `.waitUntil()` function: